-- A. Participants from outside India: US \$250/- - B. Professionals/Lawyers/Non-Academics (without accommodation): Rs.10,000 - C. Students from academic institutions requiring accommodation (dormitory accommodation, excluding food): Rs.
-7,000/- - D. Faculty/Students from academic institutions not requiring accommodation: Rs.
-4,000/- - E. Faculty and Students from National Law University, Delhi: No Fee
+- A. Participants from outside India: US \$250/- - B. Professionals/Lawyers/Non-Academics (without accommodation): Rs.5,000 - C. Students from academic institutions requiring accommodation (Dormitory accommodation): Rs.
+4,000/- - D. Faculty/Students from academic institutions not requiring accommodation: Rs.
+3,000/- - E. Faculty members requiring accommodation on shared basis: Rs.
+10,000/- - F. Faculty and Students from National Law University, Delhi: No Fee - All accommodation is subject to availability and to be given on First-Cum-First-Served-Basis.

 The above fee includes all instructional materials, classes and internet facility.
-The participants will be required to pay separately for food/meals.
 Accommodation may be provided within the University campus only in case of availability, which will be in limited numbers.
 Preference shall be given to outstation students.
 Outstation Faculty may be provided accommodation in case of availability, which shall be separately payable.